hackedbyagirl/RAD/README.md

 ### 2. Setup and Deploy AWS EC2 instances
 Utilizing [Eris-deploy](https://github.com/hackedbyagirl/Eris-deploy), a specialized tool designed for deploying the Amazon Machine Images (AMIs) created above, to EC2 Instances.
 This tool will allow you to setup permissions such as SSH and RDP connections, respectively, in your AWS security groups and EC2 Instances and ensure a secure connection to your Mini PC device.

-### 4. Set up the RAD Platform
+### 4. Configure the RAD Device
-Configure the Mini PC to establish VPN connections with the EC2 instances whenever it's connected to a network.
+You'll want to configure the Mini PC as a VPN client, to establish VPN connections with each VPN server on the EC2 instances once conntected to a network.
+This will create a secure tunnel between the NUC and the EC2 instances, allowing for remote testing.
+You may also want to configure the mini pc to automatically establish this VPN connection whenever it's plugged into a network.

 ### 5. Manage your instances
 With the VPN connection active, you can remotely manage your EC2 instances via SSH (for Kali) and RDP (for Windows).